eylandoo/openvpn_webpanel_manager/README.md

 [![Tailwind CSS](https://img.shields.io/badge/UI-Tailwind_CSS-38B2AC?logo=tailwind-css)](https://tailwindcss.com/)
 [![License: All Rights Reserved](https://img.shields.io/badge/License-All_Rights_Reserved-blue)](LICENSE)

-**OVPN Manager 2.0.0** is a comprehensive, self-hosted web panel built on Flask, engineered for high scalability and stability.
-It centralizes the management of not just OpenVPN, but also **Cisco AnyConnect (Ocserv)** and **L2TP/IPsec** protocols.
+**OVPN Manager 3.0.0** is a comprehensive, self-hosted web panel built on Flask, engineered for high scalability and stability.
+It centralizes the management of not just OpenVPN, but also **Cisco AnyConnect (Ocserv)**, **L2TP/IPsec**, and now **WireGuard (wg1)**.
 This major update transforms the panel into a high-performance solution for managing users, resellers, and multi-node deployments across diverse VPN protocols.

 The panel is designed for administrators demanding granular control over user access, traffic, and server resources with a focus on core architecture stability.